-Annie: Vice-Chair of the Young Carers Council
+Annie: Chair of the Young Carers Council

 I manage the young carers’ team as well as working with GP surgeries and other professionals to make sure they identify and help carers of any age.
 I look forward to the times when I can meet young carers, hear about their lives and understand what difference the right support can make.
 I am passionate about making sure that young carers are identified and supported as soon as they start a caring role, and that they have the same opportunities and chances in life as others their age.
-Marie and I work with the young carers’ council to make sure that young carers’ opinions are heard by the people that make decisions that affect them and their families.
+I enjoy working with the young carers’ council to make sure that young carers’ opinions are heard by the people that make decisions that affect them and their families.
 I also make sure that Carers in Hertfordshire works with other organisations that support young carers to make sure young carers and their families are offered the support they need when they need it.

 I started working for the Young Carers service in October 2015.
 Since then I have had the pleasure of meeting lots of young carers, through work with the Young Carers Council, the Young Carers Conference and other events.
 I love working with young carers, and am constantly learning new things.
 Young carers tell us that they really value opportunities to meet other young carers, as well as a chance to have a break from their caring role and so part of my job is to find and deliver different projects and activities for you.
 If you have any questions about what we offer young carers then please do get in touch.